justjev/BoringBananasCompany/README.md

 Generic steps are below: (to be updated)

-1.Pick a name, buy a web domain and an email on that domain, you will need it to successfully name your token on etherscan.
+1.Pick a name, buy a web domain

 2.create a stock 1000x1000 png file with whatever you want your art to look like. this will be your default rules for your assets.

-3.create asset classes, examples would be eyes, mouths, skintones, shirts. always export them as transparent pngs at 1000x1000
+3.create asset classes, examples would be eyes, mouths, skintones, shirts. always export them as transparent pngs at 1000x1000.

+4.Generate your art, open jupyter notebook, and the python file in the root. edit asset names and make sure they match folder and file structure. will need to update this with how to layout file structure, and names butshould be self explanetory

-4.use ipfs command line to generate hashs of all files
+4.use ipfs command line to generate hashs of all image files

     on ubuntu virtual machine: